 Based on Romanian students’ experience, a graduate assistantship position, for teaching, research, or administrative activities, is one of the best financial aid opportunities available to graduate students.
 As a grad assistant, if you choose your university strategically, you’ll earn an annual stipend/salary between $7,000 and $15,000 and may also get free tuition or a significant discount.
 In addition to working on your graduate program, as a graduate assistant you will need to devote up to 20 hours/week to your assistantship duties.
 You will gain valuable professional experience and develop close working relationships with the faculty in your department.

 Teaching assistantships (TA) are offered by many departments to top applicants who show good oral communication skills and teaching experience or a special interest in teaching.
 As a TA you will assist faculty with teaching or teaching-related activities, such as offering group seminars, grading papers, meeting students during office hours, preparing materials for class, and more.

 Research assistantships (RA) offer graduate students the opportunity to hone their research and paper-writing skills by assisting a faculty member with their research.
 Most decisions regarding RAs are made by individual professors in the department, since these positions are paid from the research grants attracted by professors.
 So your application chances might be significantly enhanced if, before you send in your application, you get in touch with the professors you would like to work with to demonstrate your potential for a TA or RA position.
 More on this during EDMERICA sessions.

 Study loans may also be included in the financial aid packages offered by U.S. universities.
 The terms are usually very attractive, with low interest rates.
-Some U.S. schools offer international students loans that do not require a U.S. co-signer.
+Please note that while there are some loans that do not require a U.S. co-signer, most do.